goatlas-io/website/README.md

 # Atlas

-Atlas provides the ability to easily run a secure distributed Thanos deployment for Prometheus.

 ## Overview

 Atlas at it's core is a small set of kubernetes operators that uses services and secrets resources as the underlying source of truth to populate a customized Envoy Aggreggated Service Discovery server which the Envoy proxies connect to and obtain their configurations to create the secure distributed envoy network that Thanos then traverses for connectivity.